-Dr. Deng is an editor of the American Bar Association (ABA) publication Antitrust.
-She has published both in English and in Chinese.
-Her publications have appeared in American Law and Economics Review, Antitrust Law Journal, Antitrust, The Antitrust Source, CPI Antitrust Chronicle, Intellectual Asset Management Magazine, Law360, and Caixin.com.
-Dr. Deng also co-authored chapters in the ABA Section of Antitrust Law volume Issues in Competition Law and Policy and in China’s Anti-Monopoly Law – The First Five Years.
+She is currently an editor of the American Bar Association (ABA) publication Antitrust.
+She has published extensively both in English and in Chinese, in journals such as American Law and Economics Review, Antitrust Law Journal, Antitrust, The Antitrust Source, Law360, CPI Antitrust Chronicle, Intellectual Asset Management Magazine, Caixin.com, and chapters in books such as Issues in Competition Law and Policy, China’s Anti-Monopoly Law – The First Five Years, and Economic Approaches to Intellectual Property – Policy, Litigation and Management.